The Future of the American Dream was first published in May 2012. It was updated in February 2022 to modernize and fix links.

-  - Reinterpreting the Process of Innovation: Jay’s talk was one of my favorite of the day.
-He took a very technical subject, and not only made me understand it, but made my interested in it.
+- Reinterpreting the Process of Innovation: Jay’s talk was one of my favorites of the day.
+He took a very technical subject, and not only made me understand it, but made me interested in it.

 By entering your email address you agree to receive emails from Location Rebel.
 We'll respect your privacy and you can unsubscribe at any time.